 Finally, this is the story of the author herself.
 Not quite biographical but a story that rings very true.

-You could easily pair with Puerto Rican food to make this book club a full body experience.
+You could easily pair it with Puerto Rican food to make this book club a full-body experience.

 And the snack is easy!
 Vietnamese take out or simply papayas with lime.

 No one would believe me but at times I would choose wartime in Saigon over peacetime in Alabama.